annebrown/my-docs/README.md

 # Description

-Public docs to clone for an offline dev ref on a fresh OS, Includes my notes and stuff collected from other sources.
+Public docs to clone for an offline dev ref on a fresh OS.
+Includes my notes and stuff collected from other sources.

 # Markdown